-Rats were studied following variable at 21 days postoperatively under general anesthesia.
-Special care was taken to separate the esophagus from the duodenum based on the suture line.
-All the esophagi were cut longitudinally, with half quickly frozen on dry ice and the stored at -80°c for the analysis of prostaglandin E2 (PGE2) and the other half fixed on 10% buffered formalin.
-The formalin –fixed esophagus was Swiss-rolled , processed and embedded in paraffin.
-Five-micron sections were mounted onto glass slides andused for pathological and immunohistochemical analysis.
+Rats were evaluated 21 days postoperatively under general anaesthesia.
+Special care was taken to separate the oesophagus from the duodenum according to the suture line.
+All the oesophagi were cut longitudinally; half were quickly frozen on dry ice and then stored at -80°C for the analysis of prostaglandin E2 (PGE2) and the other half were fixed in 10% buffered formalin.
+The formalin –fixed oesophagus was Swiss-rolled , processed and embedded in paraffin.
+Five-micron sections were mounted onto glass slides and were used for the pathological and immunohistochemical analysis.

 Macroscopic examination

-The esophagus was opened and gently rinsed with saline.
-Macroscopic ulcer lesions were scored by a person blinded to the treatment as follows: normal glistening mucosal appearance (score 0),edematous mucosa with focal hemorrhagic spots (score 1):multiple erosions with hematins attached (score 2):linear ulcerations with yellowish exudates (score 3) or hemorrhagic coalesced ulcerations (score 4)
+The oesophagus was opened and gently rinsed with saline.
+A person who was blinded to the treatment scored the macroscopic ulcer lesions as follows: normal glistening mucosal appearance (score 0), oedematous mucosa with focal haemorrhagic spots (score 1), multiple erosions with haematins attached (score 2), linear ulcerations with yellowish exudates (score 3) or haemorrhagic coalesced ulcerations (score 4).

 Microscopic examination

-The entire area of damage was taken then fixed in 10% formalin for the histological evaluation.
-The degree of epithelial loss was measured by micrometer as the ulcer length ( the ulcer length of each rat was calculated as the average ulcer length of each section).
+The entire area of damage was collected and fixed in 10% formalin for the histological evaluation.
+The degree of epithelial loss was measured by micrometre as the ulcer length ( the ulcer length of each rat was calculated as the average ulcer length of each section).

 Immunohistochemistry

-COX2:Localization of COX2 protein was determined by immnohistochemical staining using specific antibodies.
+COX2: Localisation of COX2 protein was determined by immunohistochemical staining using specific antibodies.
 The DAKO EnVision system (Dako Cytomation Japan Co.
 Ltd., Kyoto, Japan) was used with autoclave acceleration.
-After blocking of endogenous peroxidase, deparaffinized sections covered with a protein block and serum-free(Dako) were incubated overnight at 4°c with individual primary antibodies: antimouse COX2 (1:50, mouse monoclonal; BD Transduction Laboratories, San Jose, Calif).
+After blocking with endogenous peroxidase, deparaffinised sections covered with a protein block and serum-free media (Dako) were incubated overnight at 4°C with individual primary antibodies, including antimouse COX2 (1:50, mouse monoclonal; BD Transduction Laboratories, San Jose, Calif).
 Sections were treated with a secondary biotinylated antibody (Dako).
-3,3’-diamonobenzidine tetrahydrochloride was used as the chromogen, and the sections were counterstained with hematoxylin.
+3,3’-diamonobenzidine tetrahydrochloride was used as the chromogen, and the sections were counterstained with haematoxylin.

-Measurement of Bile acid in the esophageal lumen
+Measurement of Bile acid in the oesophageal lumen

-Its esophagus was removed and lavaged with 0.5 ml of saline.
-The saline used for the lavage was centrifuged at 1500g at 4°c for 5 min.
+The oesophagus was removed and lavaged with 0.5 ml of saline.
+The saline used for the lavage was centrifuged at 1500 ×g at 4°C for 5 min.
 The supernatant was frozen and stored.
-Total bile acid concentration was measured with ENZa BILE kit (Daiichi Chemical, Tokyo).
+The total bile acid concentration was measured with an ENZa BILE kit (Daiichi Chemical, Tokyo).

-Measurement of total bile acid of bile juice aspirated from the common bile duct
+Measurement of the total bile acid in bile juice aspirated from the common bile duct

-Bile juice was collected directly from the common bile duct using a 24-G indwelling needle .
-Total bile acid concentration was measured with ENZa BILE kit (Daiichi Chemical, Tokyo).
+Bile juice was directly collected from the common bile duct using a 24-G indwelling needle .
+The total bile acid concentration was measured with an ENZa BILE kit (Daiichi Chemical, Tokyo).

 Statistical Analysis

-Data are expressed as mean±SD of each group.
-Mann-whitney U test was used to compare between each group.
+Data are expressed as the mean±SD of each group.
+The Mann-Whitney U test was used to compare each group.
 Differences were considered significant when the P value was<0.05.

 Result